exercism/docs/building/markdown/markdown.md

 - The `printf()` function writes to the console.

 More complex code (e.g. multiline code) should be wrapped in triple backticks.
-A [language identifier](https://github.com/github/linguist/blob/master/lib/linguist/languages.yml) should be specified after the opening triple backticks to enable syntax highlighting:
+A [language identifier][language-identifier] should be specified after the opening triple backticks to enable syntax highlighting:

 ````python
 ```python